ErnWong/vga-the-machine/README.markdown

 This will create three new files in the `build` folder:

 - `vga.exe` will be the DOS program, while
-- `hda-vga.img` and `state-vga.bin` are the hard disk image and the emulator state files respectively, allowing you to run the program via the Virtual x86 emulator.
+- `hda-vga.img` will be the hard disk image required to run the program via the Virtual x86 emulator, and
+- `state-vga.bin` will be the emulator state file captured immediately after the DOS program started running.

 ## TODO